lacontrevoie/rs-short/README.md

 - Translate!
     - Add your entries in the `lang.json` file.
     - Once you're done, edit `init.rs` and add your language in the ValidLanguages structure.
-- Add PostgreSQL compatibility
+- Add PostgreSQL/MySQL compatibility (easy thanks to Diesel)
 - Add some more CSS themes
 - Rework default themes' CSS (they've gone a bit messy since then. hopefully they are commented)
 - Develop a more resilient protection to spambots
-    - Improve blacklist support?
+    - Add JS? :(
-- Add the possibility to disable the captcha
+- Add a toggle to disable the captcha
 - Experiment around captchas to match accessibility needs.
 I have no idea... :(

 This software is mainly developed and maintained by [Neil](https://shelter.moe/@Neil) for the [Association 42l](https://42l.fr).